Nepal Airlines: Shangri-La Class

 Shangri-La Class is Nepal Airlines' business class on all international flights.
 Shangri-La Class consists of 18 seats on Airbus A330 aircraft with a six-abreast configuration and 8 seats on the Airbus A320 aircraft with a four-abreast configuration.
 Nepal Airlines serves Shangri-La Class passengers a gourmet meal.
-Passengers are also provided with an array of drinks to choose, including complementary wine, cocktail, vodka, and a range of soft drinks.
+Passengers are also provided with an array of drinks to choose from, including complimentary wine, cocktail, vodka, and a range of soft drinks.

 Economy Class

 Nepal Airlines serves economy class passengers a meal, with options of either fish, chicken or mutton for their economy class passengers.
-Passengers can also request the vegetarian meal at the time of reservation.
+Passengers can also request a vegetarian meal at the time of reservation.
 The economy seats in Airbus A330 aircraft are equipped with IFE system with options including 40 Asian movies, 30 TV programs and 20 music albums.

 Domestic

 Economy Class

-All of the Nepal Airlines' domestic fleets are configured with economy class only.
-Since most of the domestic flights are less than an hour-long, passengers are provided with complementary candies and cottons only.
+All of Nepal Airlines' domestic fleets are configured with economy class only.
+Since most of the domestic flights are less than an hour-long, passengers are provided with complimentary candies and ear cotton only.